 - Tenor about 430mm

 Interestingly soprano through to tenor are usually tuned the same with reentrant gCEA tuning though it is common for tenor ukes to have linear GCEA - or low G tuning.
 Other common variant tuning is aDF#B tuning and historically violin/mandolin tuning, GDAE was used a bit but not so much these days.

-You can alter the length slightly and shifting the neck to body ratio as long as the bridge does not look in too silly a position.
+You can alter the length slightly and shift the neck to body ratio as long as the bridge does not look in too silly a position.
 For most people who only play chords in the first few frets a join at the 12th fret is fine.

 Step 3: Start Cutting

 The first cut, made at about 35 degrees is made about 10mm in from the edge.
 Because you can not make bandsaws cut central holes easily the cut in to the line is made along the line of the wood grain to make it harder to see.
 If you have a scroll saw or a sabre/jig saw you can start your cut in the middle by drilling a series of holes and inserting the blade in that.